frankRenlf/pattern_recognition/ca2/readme.md

 Run the code:
-All the codes are implemented and run in Jupyter notebook.The results are already saved and if you need to rerun the codes, just do that sequentially from up side.
+All the codes are implemented and run in Jupyter notebook.The results are already saved and if you need to rerun the codes, just do that sequentially from top.

 Note: remember to replace the path of PIE and own photos to the folder address on your computer.
 If you do not install torchvision, just annotate the relevant code, they are used to test.